How can an empath lack empathy?

 These days my daughter and I have a deep, connected, relationship.
 There are still many moments where we fight.
 She is 16 and her job is to push the boundaries.
 We also have many incredible moments.
 Moments where I allow her to see me as a person and not just a parent.
 I spend lots of time apologizing when I am not being the best version of myself.
 Modelling the imperfection and ownership of my mistakes.

-I hope this has been helpful for you and that you now know an empath can lack empathy due to trauma.
+I hope you now know an empath can lack empathy due to trauma.
 And it doesn’t have to be that way.

 Book in for a no obligation free virtual coffee